IRMP-org/IRMP/README.md

 - Added IR send fuctionality (IRSND).
 - Use `TIMER2_COMPB_vect` to be compatible with tone() library.
 - No longer required to call initPCIInterrupt() manually if IRMP_ENABLE_PIN_CHANGE_INTERRUPT is set.
-- Extracted code for timer to IRTimer.cpp.h.
+- Separated code for timer to IRTimer.cpp.h.
-- Extracted code for Pin change interrupt to irmpPinChangeInterrupt.cpp.h.
+- Separated code for Pin change interrupt to irmpPinChangeInterrupt.cpp.h.

 ### Version 1.2.2
 - Fixed bugs introduced in 1.2.1.